mirologist/mathan/README.md

 # mathan
-Learning conent in math analysis in m- aimed to provide a better understanding for students.
+Learning conent in math analysis 3.
+Aimed to provide a better understanding for students of calculus on manifolds.